 - 45 x 60 cm (23.6 x 17.7 inches)

 Ulivo nel Campo [Olive Tree in the Field]

 I started this portrait of an olive tree just after I passed the written part of the Italian driver's license exam.
 I found that exam a challenge [that has lasted most of 2018 as I tried to get over the language barrier] and this painting was a great stress-release and 'welcome back to work' celebration.

 I have always had a spiritual connection with trees.
 My mother would always look outside and up when it was time to call me home when I was a child.
 I would sit in the trees for hours, quietly thinking, observing, listening.
 The olive trees, at least in Tuscany, have such unique shapes and twisted, gnarly branches and sometimes even torn and hollowed out trunks that they have always seemed like individual personalities.

-This acrylic painting was created on a wooden panel with two coats of gesso vero [true gesso] and comes with a dark brown wooden frame.
+This acrylic painting was created on a wooden panel with two coats of gesso vero [true gesso].
 I hope that he finds a good home.

 Kelly Borsheim, artist